chinmayparekh/Blogspot/README.md

 1. ## For installing virtual environment

 On macOS and Linux:
-python3 -m pip install --user virtualenv
+python3 -m pip3  install --user virtualenv

 On Windows:
-py -m pip install --user virtualenv
+py -m pip3 install --user virtualenv

 2. ## For creating virtual environment
 On macOS and Linux: